-- Discuss the economic environment around pharmacogenomics
+- Discussed the economic environment around pharmacogenomics

-- Describe a patient experience navigating pharmacogenomics
+- Described a patient experience navigating pharmacogenomics

 Julie A. Johnson, PharmD, dean of the University of Florida College of Pharmacy and distinguished professor of pharmacy and medicine